gregsanay/plagiarism_checker/README.md

 This project is provided under the MIT License.
 See `LICENSE`.

-## Further help

-If you want, I can:

-- add a CI workflow to run unit tests and lint checks,
-- prepare a `CONTRIBUTING.md` with developer setup steps,
-- add a small example to show how to download and cache a model locally.

 # Plagiarism Checker + Paraphraser

 Minimal demo app to compare student text with an article URL and produce simple paraphrases.